andrew/ultimate-awesome/README.md

 - [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Boilerplates for mobile and web apps.
 - [awesome-typography](https://github.com/Jolg42/awesome-typography) - ✏︎ Curated list about digital typography 🔥.
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
+- [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.
+- [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
-- [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
+- [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
+Watch this repository for the latest updates! 🔥.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-fsharp](https://github.com/fsprojects/awesome-fsharp) - A curated list of awesome F# frameworks, libraries, software and resources.
+- [awesome-llm-interpretability](https://github.com/JShollaj/awesome-llm-interpretability) - A curated list of Large Language Model (LLM) Interpretability resources.
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-cafe](https://github.com/utilForever/awesome-cafe) - ☕ 모각코하기 좋은 국내 카페 리스트.
-- [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
-Watch this repository for the latest updates! 🔥.
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.